Harald Kreutzberg: The Dancing Ambassador of National Socialist Germany

 The rise of National Socialism had a profound effect on Ausdruckstanz.
 Many dancers remained in Germany and collaborated with the Nazis; others went into exile due to their leftist politics and/or Jewish heritage.
 Kreutzberg was one of a handful of dancers who maintained a good relationship with the Ministry of Propaganda.
 He understood what role to play so he could continue dancing.
 In the 1920s and 1930s, Kreutzberg's productions took on a heightened sense of nationalism.
 This aspect of his work proved to his advantage since it mirrored the regime's core ideology.

 Kreutzberg reached the peak of his career during World War II.
 In September 1937, he was the featured dancer at German Art Week during the Paris International Exhibition.
 In 1939, he appeared at the Day of German Art in Munich.
 His performance schedule followed the advance of Nazi conquests and alliances.
 In May 1940, The Netherlands fell to the Reich; in July of that year, he gave recitals at the Kurhaus Kurzaal Theater in The Hague.
 In her book Hitler's Dancers, author Marion Kant refers to Kreutzberg as "the dancing ambassador of National Socialist Germany."

 In 1941, the performance pattern of the previous year was repeated.
 In the summer, Kreutzberg performed at the Kurhaus; in autumn, a tour was organized on his behalf.
 The 1943 shows were held under the auspices of the German Theater in The Netherlands.
-From 1942–1944 opera, dance and music concerts were organized in different Dutch cities, intended for members of the Wehrmacht.
+From 1942 to 1944 opera, dance and music concerts were organized in different Dutch cities, intended for members of the Wehrmacht.
 Members of the general public were welcome to attend and critics to write reviews in the press.

 News of Kreutzberg's recitals were deployed in different media for propaganda purposes.
 In The Netherlands, for example, Polygoon Journaal, a weekly newscast shown in Dutch cinemas, included a four-minute clip of Kreutzberg walking on Scheveningen beach and dancing with two local girls (November 22, 1940).
 Signal, a Wehrmacht-funded Dutch newspaper, published a full-color photo of Kreutzberg as Till Eulenspiegel in the same year.

 While many gay male dancers continued careers under the National Socialist government, Kreutzberg was the most notable as his long-term partnership with Wilckens was an open secret.
 While other gay men were imprisoned and forced to wear pink triangles, Kreutzberg was encouraged to tour throughout Germany and abroad.